Zlopez/pagure_api_scripts/README.md

 `python get_statistics.py closed-issues <repository> --days-ago 5`

 This will retrieve all closed issues in the last 5 days from the `repository` and print aggregated data.

+`python get_statistics.py closed-issues <repository> --days-ago 5 --till 11.05.2022`

+This will retrieve all closed issues in the last 5 days till 11.05.2022 from the `repository` and print aggregated data.

+`python get_statistics.py open-issues <repository>`

+This will retrieve all open issues in the last 30 days from the `repository` and print aggregated data.

+`python get_statistics.py open-issues <repository> --days-ago 5`

+This will retrieve all open issues in the last 5 days from the `repository` and print aggregated data.

+`python get_statistics.py open-issues <repository> --days-ago 5 --till 11.05.2022`

+This will retrieve all open issues in the last 5 days till 11.05.2022 from the `repository` and print aggregated data.